-- Patrick J. Ward (Chair) - Klaus A. Engel - Karen H. Grimes - · Marcos M. Lutz - Nayaki R. Nayyar - · Gregory R. Page - · Selects, engages, and replaces, as appropriate, the Company's independent registered public accounting firm to audit the Company's Consolidated Financial Statements. - Reviews and approves the Audit Committee Pre-Approval Policy of audit and non-audit services provided by the Company's independent registered public accounting firm. - Provides oversight on the external reporting process and the adequacy of the Company's internal controls. - Reviews effectiveness of the Company's systems, procedures, and programs designed to promote and monitor compliance with applicable laws and regulations and receives prompt reports on any compliance matter that could adversely impact the Company's external reporting process or adequacy of internal controls. - Reviews the scope of the audit activities of the independent registered public accounting firm and the Company's internal auditors and evaluates the performance of - Reviews services provided by the Company's independent registered public accounting firm and other disclosed relationships as they bear on the independence of the Company's independent registered public accounting firm. - Establishes procedures for the receipt, retention, and resolution of complaints regarding accounting, internal controls, or auditing matters. - Reviews and approves the Company's internal audit plan. - Reviews not less than once a year the Company's cybersecurity risks and mitigation activities.
+- Patrick J. Ward (Chair) - Klaus A. Engel - Karen H. Grimes - Nayaki R. Nayyar - Gregory R. Page - Selects, engages, and replaces, as appropriate, the Company's independent registered public accounting firm to audit the Company's Consolidated Financial Statements. - Reviews and approves the Audit Committee Pre-Approval Policy of audit and non-audit services provided by the Company's independent registered public accounting firm. - Provides oversight on the external reporting process and the adequacy of the Company's internal controls. - Reviews effectiveness of the Company's systems, procedures, and programs designed to promote and monitor compliance with applicable laws and regulations and receives prompt reports on any compliance matter that could adversely impact the Company's external reporting process or adequacy of internal controls. - Reviews the scope of the audit activities of the independent registered public accounting firm and the Company's internal auditors and evaluates the performance of both. - Reviews services provided by the Company's independent registered public accounting firm and other disclosed relationships as they bear on the independence of the Company's independent registered public accounting firm. - Establishes procedures for the receipt, retention, and resolution of complaints regarding accounting, internal controls, or auditing matters. - Reviews and approves the Company's internal audit plan. - Reviews not less than once a year the Company's cybersecurity risks and mitigation activities.

-Nomination and Governance Committee
+Governance and Compliance Committee

-- Gregory R. Page (Chair) - Klaus A. Engel - David C. Everitt - Janet P. Giesselman - Michael O. Johanns - Nayaki R. Nayyar - Develops and recommends to the Board a set of corporate governance guidelines for the Company. - Establishes the process for identifying and evaluating director nominees, determines the qualifications, qualities, skills, and other expertise required to be a director, and recommends to the Board nominees for election to the Board. - Oversees the annual assessment of the Board, its Committees, and the individual directors. - Oversees the Company's corporate governance practices, including reviewing and recommending to the Board for approval any changes to the Company's Code of Conduct and Code of Financial Ethics, Certificate of Incorporation, Bylaws and Committee charters. - · Oversees the Company's ethics and compliance programs, including compliance with the Company's Code of Conduct and Code of Financial Ethics. - · Reviews and monitors the Company's enterprise risk management program. - Reviews the Company's public policy positions, strategy regarding political engagement, and public reputation management.
+- Gregory R. Page (Chair) - Klaus A. Engel - David C. Everitt - Janet P. Giesselman - Michael O. Johanns - Nayaki R. Nayyar - Develops and recommends to the Board a set of corporate governance guidelines for the Company. - Establishes the process for identifying and evaluating director nominees, determines the qualifications, qualities, skills, and other expertise required to be a director, and recommends to the Board nominees for election to the Board. - Oversees the annual assessment of the Board, its Committees, and the individual directors. - Oversees the Company's corporate governance practices, including reviewing and recommending to the Board for approval any changes to the Company's Code of Conduct and Code of Financial Ethics, Certificate of Incorporation, Bylaws and Committee charters. - Oversees the Company's ethics and compliance programs, including compliance with the Company's Code of Conduct and Code of Financial Ethics. - Reviews and monitors the Company's enterprise risk management program. - Reviews the Company's public policy positions, strategy regarding political engagement, and public reputation management. - Oversees and advises the Board on the Company's environment, health, safety, and security ("EHS&S") risk management programs.